-The Task Force is seeking a reliable, self-motivated individual to support the Task Force’s social services data collection and community collaboration efforts.
+The GNOHTTF is seeking a reliable, self-motivated individual to support the Task Force’s data collection and evaluation efforts.
 The internship position will be managed and guided by the Task Force Coordinator.
 This internship is unpaid, and is available to be conducted remotely or onsite in New Orleans.
 Work hours and schedule can be flexible, with weekly meetings and activities during workday hours (9:00am-5:00pm central time) required.
 Required hours per week are flexible, and will depend on the intern’s school requirements or work.
 Applicants from a wide variety of disciplines are encouraged to apply: criminal justice, security studies, international studies, political science, mathematics & statistics, agriculture, and other related degree fields.

 Opportunities as an Intern:

-- Access to U.S. Department of Justice, Office of Victims of Crime, and other federal agency webinars and training sessions on human trafficking response.
+Access U.S. Department of Justice, Office of Victims of Crime, and other federal agency webinars and training sessions on human trafficking response.
 Also welcome to attend training sessions or Task Force meetings associated with the GNOHTTF.

 Applications will be accepted on a rolling basis until the position is full.
 Priority for Winter/Spring 2019 will be given to applications turned in by December 3rd, 2018.
-Email your resume, cover letter, and answers to the questions listed below attached with the subject line “Task Force Internship- (last name)” to: Leanne McCallum, Task Force Coordinator, at firstname.lastname@example.org.
+Email your resume, cover letter, and answers to the questionnaire attached with the subject line “Internship: Data & Analytics- (last name)” to: Leanne McCallum, Task Force Coordinator, at firstname.lastname@example.org.

 1. In your own words, what is human trafficking?